Catholic Church and Judaism

+Whereas Jews lived fairly unharmed in the early Middle Ages, the situation changed gradually with the start of the crusades at the end of the eleventh century.
+Popes usually spoke out against anti-Jewish violence but with the increase in temporal powers of the papacy, it also started to regulate Jewish presence in society.
+Nevertheless, ecclesiastic (and secular) protection of the Jews was not always possible and some churchmen incited violence against Jews.
+By the thirteenth century, Augustine's witness theology had eroded significantly so that Jews were often not deemed worthy of the protection anymore and were expelled by the rulers of some Christian kingdoms.
+With the start of the Reformation and Counter-Reformation, the focus of the Church shifted to converting the Jews.

 After the Holocaust in the 20th century, the Second Vatican Council in the 1960s led to improvements in the relationship between the Catholic Church and Judaism, following the Church's repudiation of the Jewish deicide accusation and its addressing the topic of antisemitism.
 In 1965, the Church issued the document "Nostra aetate" which condemned antisemitism and recognized the shared heritage of Jews and Christians.
 Since the 1970s, interfaith committees have met regularly to address relations between the religions, and Catholic and Jewish institutions have continued to work together on issues such as social justice, interfaith dialogue, and Holocaust education.
-The Catholic Church has also taken steps to address the harm caused by past persecution of Jews, such as the establishment of the Vatican Commission for Religious Relations with the Jews and the apology of the Pope John Paul II to the Jewish community.
+The Catholic Church has also taken steps to address the harm caused by past persecution of Jews, such as the establishment of the Commission for Religious Relations with the Jews and the apology of the Pope John Paul II to the Jewish community.